Montana-Media-Arts/340-interactive-arts-1/Projects/Project_2/readme.md

 A written post, either online, or in another environment that can be shared digitally (ie. A single webpage, Medium post, Wordpress post, Bear, Pinterest, Evernote, Word, etc.): titled “Project 2 Development” with the following:

 - Concept map/Word map of concepts and ideas that you are interested in exploring
-- 3-7 different artists, designers, projects, theorists, writers, musicans, poets
+- 3-7 different artists, designers, projects, theorists, writers, musicans, poets, or pieces that are similar or are serving as inspiration.
-- You could use a [storyboard template](https://github.com/Montana-Media-Arts/340-fall2017/tree/master/storyboardTemplates) to sketch out what would happen over time in your piece.
+- You could use a [storyboard template](https://github.com/Montana-Media-Arts/340-fall2017/tree/master/Projects/Storyboard_Templates) to sketch out what would happen over time in your piece.
 What changes?
 What causes those changes? (highly encouraged)
 - What are the inputs and outputs to the piece?
 - What spaces are you thinking of using?
 - What will the media be in your piece?
 Collect it now!
 - Initial pieces of code.
 (Remember to break things down into steps)
 - Create a simple patch/sketch to trigger or control a video, sound file, or graphics.
+- Describe what space your piece should be in?

+## Prototypes

+The prototype should be a end-to-end working example of the piece.
+Think of this as a "rough sketch" or "first iteration".
+You will then work to detail out the prototype for the final presentation.

+## Location, Installing, & Presentation

+These projects will presented at night, so that they can be open to the public.
+Please see the Syllabus for details as to times and date.

+The location for these installation projects will (*most likely*) be in the media arts building, in assigned classroom, rehearsal halls, or other spaces.

+You are responsible for installing and testing the work prior to the public presentation opening.

+Refreshments will be provided for the class and public during the open presentation.

 ## Final Deliverables for Presentation & Critique